lightning-tv/solid/docs/articles/domrenderer.md

 # DOM Renderer

 Lightning JS relies on WebGL or Canvas to deliver high-performance rendering across a wide range of devices.
-However, for certain devices where HTML rendering might be better suited or more performant—such as the PlayStation 5, or environments with specific WebGL constraints, we offer a standalone **DOM Renderer**.
+However, for certain devices where HTML rendering might be better suited or more performant, such as the PlayStation 5, or environments with specific WebGL constraints, we offer a standalone **DOM Renderer**.

 When enabled, the DOM Renderer outputs standard HTML DOM elements instead of drawing to a canvas.
 This can offer advantages for particular target platforms that are highly optimized for HTML/CSS rendering.